helixhorned/ljremarkable/README.md

 updated screen regions.<sup>**[2]**</sup>

-Finally, for the application to carry out mouse actions on the desktop for certain gestures made on the tablet, `xdotool` needs to be installed, available as Raspbian `apt` package.
+Finally, for the application to carry out mouse actions on the desktop for certain gestures made on the tablet, `xdotool` needs to be installed, available as Raspberry Pi OS `apt` package.
 Running it does not require any special privileges.

 <sup>**[2]**</sup> <small>Checking for updates happens in intervals with an exponential